Kyriosity/read-write/README+/software/tests/asDrive/README+/TDDev/README.md

 # <mark>🧪</mark>Test <mark>⚙️</mark>Driven <mark>δ</mark>D<samp>EVELOPMENT</samp> &mdash; Reminder

        🚧🚧🚧 DRAFT in PROGRESS 🚧🚧🚧

-The purpose of TDD is in no way test automation but means to:
+The purpose of TDD is not test automation but means to:

 Optionally and cautionary:
 + start a **test framework** of the project (TDD will then outline test coverage with start stuff written in a good black-box manner).